dortania/OpenCore-Post-Install/laptop-specific/battery.md

 * Please note that certain devices, such as the Surface 3, Surface Pro 5, Surface Book 2, and Surface Laptop (and all subsequent Surface devices), use proprietary Embedded Controllers (or other similar hardware) instead of standard ACPI battery devices and OperationRegion fields, and thus without device-specific kexts, battery status cannot be patched to work.

+* Please note that, while many of the guides linked below still state that you have to split and buffer EC regions, if using the SMCBatteryManager kext, you no longer have to do this.

 ::: details Battery Patching Resources

 # Battery Patching